alex-lt-kong/libmycrypto/README.md

 * Available algorithms are: Base32, Base58, Base64, HMAC-SHA1, HMAC-SHA256, RIPEMD160, SHA1, SHA256.
   * All algorithms are tested against either official and/or well established test vectors.

-* Should work on Linux and Windows with gcc, clang and MSVC.
+* Should work on Linux and Windows with gcc, clang.

 ## Dependencies